Construction Law in Bahrain: What Every Developer Should Know

 • Use clear, enforceable contracts, often based on FIDIC standards adapted for Bahraini law.

-• Define scope of work, timelines, payment schedules, variation procedures, and dispute resolution mechanisms.
+• Define the scope of work, timelines, payment schedules, variation procedures, and dispute resolution mechanisms.

 • Include clauses covering performance bonds, advance payment guarantees, and retention.